DarshanASC6/RemindMe/README.md

 2. Enter how long until you're reminded to do them.
 (Ex: How many minutes until I remind you?
 5 (minutes until the reminder))

 3. Wait to be reminded via a pop-up window

+# To-Do:
+1. Fix counter so that it counts based on individual requests
+2. Get reminder function to run forever rather than just the number of times in num_task